ddev/ddev/docs/users/extend/custom-compose-files.md

 ### Background

-Under the hood, ddev uses docker-compose to define and run the multiple containers that make up the local environment for a project. docker-compose supports defining multiple compose files to facilitate [sharing Compose configurations between files and projects](https://docs.docker.com/compose/extends/), and ddev is designed to leverage this ability.
+Under the hood, ddev uses a private copy of docker-compose to define and run the multiple containers that make up the local environment for a project. docker-compose supports defining multiple compose files to facilitate [sharing Compose configurations between files and projects](https://docs.docker.com/compose/extends/), and ddev is designed to leverage this ability.

 To add custom configuration or additional services to your project, create docker-compose files in the `.ddev` directory for your project. ddev will process any files using the `docker-compose.[servicename].yaml` naming convention and include them in executing docker-compose functionality.
 Optionally you can also create a `docker-compose.override.yaml` to override any configurations from the main `.ddev/.ddev-docker-compose-base.yaml` or any additional docker-compose files added to your project.